Cover art for Earthquake

 Contact us seven days a week – our staff are here to help.

-The best of Niki Savva's scene-setting newspaper columns from The Age and The Sydney Morning Herald, along with riveting book-length new chapters about an epoch-making period in Australian politics.
+The best of Niki Savva's scene-setting newspaper columns from The Age and The Sydney Morning Herald, along with a riveting and deeply informed analysis of Australia's epoch-making 2025 election.

-When the Coalition government was overthrown in 2022, it was tempting to portray the loss as merely a personal repudiation of Scott Morrison.
-And when opposition leader Peter Dutton torpedoed the referendum on establishing an Indigenous Voice to parliament, his credibility as a political leader improved at the expense of the prime minister's.
-That was when, according to Niki Savva, the conservative Coalition thought it had the forthcoming election in the bag.
+When the Coalition government was overthrown in 2022 after nine years in office, it was tempting to portray the loss as merely a personal repudiation of Scott Morrison.
+Then, when opposition leader Peter Dutton torpedoed the referendum on establishing an Indigenous Voice to parliament, his standing as a political leader improved and the prime minister's nosedived.
+That was when, according to Niki Savva, the conservative Coalition thought it had the upcoming election in the bag.

-But Niki had noticed the ground shifting.
-Back in December 2021, she flagged the emergence of the teal independents and the long-term threat they represented to the Liberals.
-In March 2023, she warned that Dutton saying no to the Voice referendum would 'win the applause of the Sky After Dark sirens, whose counsel will only lead him to another glorious defeat'.
-And in August 2023 - 20 months before the 2025 election - she noted that, 'The 2022 federal election result was no ordinary defeat, not just part of a normal cycle of wins and losses.
+But Niki had noticed the ground shifting- the emergence of the teal independents and the long-term threat they represented to the Liberals; the false dawn of Dutton saying no to the Voice referendum; and the overlooked reality, even back in August 2023, that, 'The 2022 federal election result was no ordinary defeat . . .
 It delivered last rites to the broad-church party that Robert Menzies created.'

 Related books